 There are a ton of different accounting certifications that financial professionals can use to enhance their careers, achieve promotions, and get pay raises.

-Each of these of these accounting designations are slightly different and have a different career focus.
-So depending on what you want your career to look like, some of these might be the best accounting certifications for you and others won’t be a good fit.
+Each of these accounting designations is slightly different and have a different career focus.
+Therefore, depending on what you want your career to look like, some of these might be the best accounting certifications for you and others won’t be a good fit.
 Likewise, you might find that it’s advantageous to have more than one of these credentials behind your name.